 Course Description: In Spanish 2, you will review, reinforce, and expand the skills introduced in Spanish 1.
-Because there is an increased amount of material to be learned, you will need to increase your efforts in order to maintain your previous level of achievement.
-Listening comprehension, speaking, writing, and reading comprehension exercises become increasingly more complex and expressive.
+There is an increased amount of material to be learned, you will need to increase your efforts in order to maintain your previous level of achievement.
+Listening comprehension, reading comprehension, speaking and writing exercises become increasingly more complex and expressive.
 The uses of the two past tenses are emphasized.
-As in first year, awareness of and sensitivity to the geographical and cultural variety of the Spanish-speaking world is fostered.
+As in first year, awareness of and sensitivity to the geographical and cultural variety of the Spanishspeaking world is fostered.
 Daily homework will be assigned, and you will be expected to review material frequently and regularly to develop long-term memory.
 You will be assessed on all four proficiencies through classroom participation, quizzes, tests, and group and individual projects that highlight cultural materials and encourage self-expression.